 The growing acceptance of plastic surgery and other anti-aging techniques, along with the timing of the year, has led to an increase in the amount of cosmetic procedures that are given as holiday gifts.

 The holidays are the busiest time of year in plastic surgery offices!
-Whether it's patients seeking cosmetic surgery or just looking to refresh with nonsurgical procedures, everyone seems eager to squeeze in their end-of-year appointment.
+Whether it's patients seeking cosmetic plastic surgery or just looking to refresh with minimally invasive procedures, everyone seems eager to squeeze in their end-of-year appointment.

 There are many common plastic surgery myths on the internet.
 It is important for patients to have legitimate medical information when choosing to have any plastic surgery procedure.